 Is it possible to go a whole day online without seeing a meme?
 Wherever you look on social media, you find those amusing combinations of images and text sending a short, sharp message.
 Marketers can use memes in marketing, too.

 Originally a meme was simply “an idea, behavior, style, or usage that spreads from person to person within a culture” (Merriam-Webster) but now it can be a piece of content – usually visual – that spreads quickly and may even go viral.
-A case in point: all the memes around Donald Trump, many of which focus on his hair.
+A case in point: all the memes around Donald Trump, many of which focus on his hair and fake tan.

 Getting Started with Memes